-History whispers around every corner at the ancient Philippi ruins.
+History whispers around every corner at the ruins of Philippi.

-On the second morning of our recent Voyages to Antiquity cruise, we traveled by bus through the small Greek city of Kavala (population 70,000) – built on a hill in eastern Macedonia and sporting a still-standing Roman aqueduct – to Philippi.
+To visit the Philippi archaeological site, we traveled by bus from the small port city of Kavala – population 70,000.
+(Kavala is built on a hill in eastern Macedonia and sports a still-standing Roman aqueduct.)

 Half of the sprawling ancient city is still an active archaeological site.